 One could argue that perhaps Take-Two is picking up Zynga on the cheap off a trough price.
-However, at a 64% premium, the implied multiple is 16.1x fwd EBITDA1, which puts it on par with the valuations of some leading gaming companies.
-Even though this deal is often compared to Activision’s acquisition of King, King was done at a considerably cheaper 6.6x EBITDA2.
+However, at a 64% premium, the implied multiple is 16.1x fwd EBITDA, which puts it on par with the valuations of some leading gaming companies.
+Even though this deal is often compared to Activision’s acquisition of King, King was done at a considerably cheaper 6.6x EBITDA.
 King is also arguable a much better asset given the continued dominance of Candy Crush which is now over 10 years old.

 Given how significant Zynga will be to the combined entity, it’s important to understand whether this deal is actually value accretive.

 The typical metric on which all M&A deals are assessed on is EPS accretion.
 Running some basic merger maths with some high-level assumptions, as can be seen below the deal is likely to be mildly EPS accretive in the first two years.
 Notably, I have given them credit for the majority of the announced $100m cost synergies, but have not included any revenue synergies (as described earlier, I am highly skeptical that these can be realized).
 Also worth noting that the higher the Take-Two stock price is in the lead up to the transaction closure (30-Jun-22), the less shares need to be issued to fund the equity portion of the offer, and thus the more accretive the transaction.
 The range of issued shares is between 58.5m (at the bottom end of the collar of $156.50) and 50.3m (at the top end of the collar of $181.88).
 This also makes me wonder whether the subsequent Rockstar announcement on GTA VI was a strategic move to bump up the share price pre-closure (more on this later).